mfakhir26/BCG-Customer-Churn-Analysis/README.md

 - Completed the engineering and optimization of a random forest model, achieving an 85% accuracy rate in predicting customer churn.
 - Completed a concise executive summary for the Associate Director, delivering actionable insights for informed decision-making based on the analysis.

-Here’s a **professional and detailed long description** that you can use in your GitHub `README.md`, LinkedIn post, or even a project section on your resume or portfolio site.

----

 During the **BCG Data Analytics Virtual Experience Program** offered via Forage, I worked on a real-world business scenario centered around **customer churn analysis** for a telecommunications company.
 The objective was to identify customers at risk of churning and develop a predictive model to help the business reduce churn rates and improve retention strategies.

 ### 🔍 Project Overview